Tahazi/eu-startup-scrapper/README.md

 ```bash
 python scrape_startups.py <base_url> --max_pages MAX_PAGES
 ```
-Replace `<base_url>` with the actual URL you want to scrape and `MAX_PAGES` with the desired number of pages to process.
+Replace `<base_url>` with the actual URL you want to scrape and `MAX_PAGES` with the desired number of pages to process to avoid scraping all the website if it's not needed.
 The script will output JSON files with the data of the scraped companies.

 ## Configuration
 The output file settings can be adjusted in the `utils_functions.py` file, where you can set the prefix and maximum number of companies per file.